liuzjmike/breakout/DESIGN.md

 Cons: I could have made each type of powerup a subclass of Powerup and randomly choose one when needed, which will make the code look cleaner and allow other developers to use each type of powerup directly.
 I might have actually made a bad decision for this implementation.

+### Assumptions or Decisions Made to Simplify or Resolve Ambiguities
+In Block.bounceBack(), the math is largely simplified so the method works in a majority of cases but can cause unnatural bouncing at some colliding position and angle.
+But a full computation for the correct bouncing angle to too complicated to implement due to the limited time for the project.